When should I get my hearing checked?

 Yes!
 All the services I offer at my Warwick Blvd. office can be provided in a home or office setting.

 How would you test hearing in my home?

 Foam-insert ear phones are used to reduce ambient noise.
 Valid test results can almost always be obtained in a quiet living room or dining room.

 Does it cost extra for you to come to my home?

 Yes.
 I need to account for travel time and vehicle expenses.
-The home visit fee ranges from $85.00 to $125.00, depending on how far I need to travel.
+The home visit fee ranges from $95.00 to $150.00 depending on the distance traveled.